 “Isn’t that the truth!
 I thought there were giant monsters in the forest until my uncle took me for a walk there.
 It’s actually really nice.”

 He nodded.
 “That is good.
 Monsters can be very scary.
 It is important for people like us to stick together so they cannot harm us, wouldn’t you agree?”

 “I suppose so, being together is better than being alone.
 One time, Uncle Nimrod and Makani were away for work and it was really quiet here.
 I went into town a lot so I wouldn’t be alone.
 But at night, I got scared a lot.”

 “You live quite a bit away from the town.”

 “Yeah, I guess.
-But it’s nice, we can look down on the ocean, and at night we turn on the light house and it shines this huuuuge light into the distance.
+But it’s nice.
+We can look down on the ocean, and at night we turn on the lighthouse and it shines this huuuuge light into the distance.
 Monsters are afraid of the light, so they don’t ever come near here at night.
-And during the day, the sun is out most of the time, so we are pretty safe up here.”
+And during the day the sun is out most of the time, so we’re pretty safe up here.”

 “Hm.
 You know, you have an unusual hair color.
 It is very pretty.
 Do you put something into it to make it look like that?”

 “No, silly!
-You don’t put color into your hair; it comes out with color in it.”
+You don’t put color into your hair.
+It comes out with color in it!”
 Though the thought made her wonder about Lady Wisp.
 Had she taken the color out of her hair and put it somewhere for safekeeping?
 If so, how?
-Lyn liked Lady Wisp’s white hair, but if she missed having color in it, maybe she should offer to share some of hers.
-If the black man could be believed, sharing hair colors was a thing.
+Lyn liked Lady Wisp’s white hair, but if she missed having color in it maybe she should offer to share some of hers.
+If the black priest could be believed, sharing hair colors was a thing.

-“Is that so?
-You know the people here use magic, is that right, little girl?”
+“Is that so?”
+He paused for a bit and straightened up to look up towards the lighthouse.
+“The people here use magic, is that right, little girl?”